 Traffic Ticket Attorney in Consultation Georgetown Delaware

 Or, you can email a State of Delaware Moving Violation Defense Lawyer here.
 By retaining an experienced Milford Delaware Traffic Ticket Defense Lawyer you will be assured that your rights will be protected.
-Mr. Phillips and Ms. Murray have offices in Dover, Delaware and Georgetown, Delaware as well as Wilmington, Delaware for your convenience.
+Mr. Phillips and Ms. Murray have offices in Milford, Seaford, and Georgetown, Delaware for your convenience.

 Paying a traffic ticket can have penalties much more serious than the dent it makes in your checking account.
 You may also accumulate points on your driving record, which can cause your insurance rates to go up.
 After too many points, you risk a drivers license suspension.